 The 2023 Defence Strategic Review recognised Henderson’s critical role in delivering continuous naval shipbuilding and sustainment of Australia’s surface fleet in WA and in supporting the nuclear-powered submarine pathway.

-The review highlighted that challenges around the workforce, the layout and development of the Henderson precinct needed to be addressed.
+The review highlighted that challenges around the workforce, the layout and development of the Henderson Precinct needed to be addressed.
 The relationship between infrastructure, shipbuilders, contractors and workforce providers also needed to be addressed.
 Much of the land is owned by the WA Government and managed through leases with multiple entities.
 A common user facility at the site supports the repair, maintenance and construction of naval and commercial vessels.
 It also highlighted there is not enough work to sustain the number of shipbuilders located at Henderson.

-The Independent Analysis into Navy's Surface Combatant Fleet reiterated the need for a larger, more lethal surface combatant fleet, outlining this should be complemented by a conventionally-armed, nuclear-powered submarine fleet.
+The Independent Analysis into Navy's Surface Combatant Fleet reiterated the need for a larger, more lethal surface combatant fleet, outlining this should be complemented by a conventionally armed nuclear-powered submarine fleet.

 Subsequently, the 2024 National Defence Strategy determined Defence must respond to the review’s recommendation and urgently address these challenges.